nmandery/h3ron/README.md

 [Documentation](https://docs.rs/h3ron-ndarray)

+## Python bindings

+Python bindings for parts of the functionalities are available in the `h3ronpy` extension now located in an [own repository](https://github.com/nmandery/h3ronpy).
-For an overview of some features complementary to libh3 please see the [README](h3ronpy/README.md) of the python bindings.
+For an overview of some features complementary to libh3 please see the README of the python bindings.

 ## Why this name?